-As far as possible all children should be given access to a broad and balanced curriculum and regular teacher assessment should take place to provide for each child's needs.
+As far as possible all children should be given access to a broad and balanced curriculum in which teachers have high expectations of their pupils.
+Regular teacher assessment should take place in order to provide for each child's needs.